leodevbro/gmail-mbox-stats/README.md

 # gmail-mbox-stats
-gmail-mbox-stats is a simple tool to analyze Gmail MBOX file.
+gmail-mbox-stats is a very simple tool to analyze Gmail MBOX file.

 .